5 of the Best Android Platformers: Jump On Over

 Sonic The Hedgehog

-With at least 10 titles that feature Sega’s mascot on Google Play, Sonic is no stranger to mobile games.
-The original Sonic The Hedgehog is a game that everyone should try, and after Sega launched Sega Forever, they can.
-Sega’s launch of the Forever Collection initially had some mixed reviews, but after a few patches things are rolling along smoothly.
+With more than a dozen titles that feature SEGA’s mascot on Google Play, Sonic is no stranger to mobile games.
+The original Sonic The Hedgehog is a game that everyone should try, and thanks to the SEGA Forever, they can.
+SEGA’s launch of the Forever Collection initially had some mixed reviews, but after a few patches things are rolling along smoothly.
+Like most SEGA Forever games, Sonic The Hedgehog is free to try and contains ads that can be removed with an in app purchase.
 This game might be older than many gamers, but it’s still one of the best Android platformers.
-Sonic The Hedgehog is available for free, with ads and an in app purchase to remove ads.